get your free guide!

 …the potential for violence increases even more.

-At Peacebuilders, we believe that peace is possible, and it begins within ourselves and our communities.
-Through peacebuilding practices like nonviolent communication, we can learn to listen, understand, and reconnect.
+At Peace builders, we believe that peace is possible, and it begins within ourselves and our communities.
+By strengthening the bonds of empathy and trust among us, we can build our collective resilience against attempts to divide us.

 Hello friends, I’m glad you found me!